What happens on the cellular level, stays on the cellular level:

 More options is always better than restrictions.

-At some point down the line, we can become so good at this cellular adaption that we starts burning more fat than we do glucose.
+At some point down the line, we become so good at this cellular switch that we start burning more fat than we do glucose.
 At this point we’ve created a long-lasting change that we can easily keep.
 We call this state “fat adapted”.
 And we’re talking on the cellular level.

 From a macro-nutrient ratio point of view, you will want to reduce carbs in favor of fats.
 So called “good fats” are better, such as flax-seed, avocado, olive oil, coconut oil etc… Since fat is 9 calories per gram (vs 4 calories per gram with carbs), this step may spike your calorie intake significantly but who cares… calories don’t matter as much as we used to think.